 The Noritake Group is a party to derivative instruments such as foreign currency forward exchange contracts and interest rate and currency swap agreements in the normal course of business principally for hedging purposes in order to reduce its own exposure to fluctuations in exchange rates and interest rates.
 These transactions include certain anticipated export sales and import purchases for which foreign exchange forward contracts are used and bank borrowings for which interest rate and currency swap contracts are used.
 The Noritake Group does not hold or issue derivative financial instruments for trading purposes.
 Pursuant to the Noritake Group's financial management policies, contract balances of currency derivatives are limited to certain anticipated export sales or import purchases and interest rate and currency swap transactions are matched with the cash flows of the related bank borrowings.
-The Noritake Group is also exposed to credit risk in the event of nonperformance by counterparties to the derivative transactions are limited to major banks with relatively high credit ratings.
+The Noritake Group is also exposed to credit risk in the event of nonperformance by counterparties.
+However, the Noritake Group does not expect nonperformance by counterparties because the counterparties to the derivative transactions are limited to major banks with relatively high credit ratings.